-To configure engineering units for your display and transmission, go to RTD EGU and press Enter.
+To configure engineering units for your display and transmission if in digital mode, go to RTD EGU and press Enter.

 You are asked to specify one of the following labels: deg C, deg K, deg F, or deg R. Then, set the RTD URV (upper range value) and RTD LRV (lower range value).